-5. Discussion: Significance of trade wind changes during Heinrich stadials
+5. Discussion: significance of trade wind changes during Heinrich stadials

-Taken together, these data point to systematic strengthening of NH trade winds and weakening of SH trade winds in the Atlantic basin during Heinrich stadials (Figure 5), with some indications of similar responses in the Pacific and Indian basins.
-This asymmetric response is

-550 consistent with that predicted in association with a southward ITCZ shift, as the southerly location of the ITCZ is expected to lead to an intensification of the NH Hadley cell and associated trade winds and a weakening of the SH Hadley cell and trade winds (Section 2).
+Taken together, these data point to systematic strengthening of NH trade winds and weakening of SH trade winds in the Atlantic basin during Heinrich stadials (Fig. 6), with some indications of similar responses in the Pacific and Indian basins.
+This asymmetric response is consistent with that predicted in association with a southward ITCZ shift, as the southerly location of the ITCZ is expected to lead to an intensification of the NH Hadley cell and associated trade winds and a weakening of the SH Hadley cell and trade winds (Section 2).

 The finding of asymmetric trade wind responses during stadial events in proxy data is significant for several reasons.
 First, it reinforces reconstructions of southward shifts of the ITCZ during Heinrich stadials based on precipitation proxies (Hodell et al., 2008; Peterson, 2000; Wang et al., 2004) and tropical SST gradients (McGee et al., 2014).
-This finding thus further strengthens the relationship between asymmetric high-latitude cooling, hemispheric energy budgets, ITCZ location and Hadley cell strengthening/weakening that is central to our understanding of ITCZ position and Hadley cell dynamics (Chiang and Friedman, 2012;

-Donohoe et al., 2013; Kang et al., 2008; Marshall et al., 2014; Schneider et al., 2014).
-Asymmetric trade wind responses also suggest that WES feedbacks may have played a significant role in communicating high-latitude Northern Hemisphere cooling to the tropical North Atlantic (Chiang and Bitz, 2005).
-Enhanced North Atlantic boreal winter trade winds also
+This finding thus further strengthens the relationship between asymmetric high-latitude cooling, hemispheric energy budgets, ITCZ location and Hadley cell strengthening/weakening that is central to our understanding of ITCZ position and Hadley cell dynamics (Chiang and Friedman, 2012; Donohoe et al., 2013; Kang et al., 2008; Marshall et al., 2014; Schneider et al., 2014).
+Asymmetric trade wind responses also suggest that wind-evaporation-SST feedbacks may have played a significant role in communicating high-latitude Northern Hemisphere cooling to the tropical North Atlantic (Chiang and Bitz, 2005).